 Bellingham Public Schools offer limited summer programming, as described below.
-Most programs are open to specific student populations based on eligibility, often linked to specific needs and or funding sources.
+Some programs are open to specific student populations based on eligibility, often linked to specific needs and or funding sources.

 Bellingham Public Schools Summer Programming

 Students in Bellingham Public Schools who will be in grades 9-12 in fall 2021 may take free online courses through Bellingham Virtual Learning (BVL) for credit retrieval or limited credit ahead.
 Please note: students entering ninth grade are limited to Tech Literacy and Health for credit ahead.
 Summer school courses are accelerated, completing an 18-week class in a compressed 6-week time frame.
 For this reason, although the coursework is completed online, students need to attend in person at Options High School Monday through Thursday from June 21 to July 29.
 This ensures they have quick access to academic and/or technical help.